Oramorph SR sustained-release tablets

 Brand Name: Examples include MS Contin and Oramorph SR

-Oramorph SR sustained-release tablets is a narcotic pain reliever used for around-the-clock treatment of moderate or severe pain.
+Oramorph SR sustained-release tablets are a narcotic pain reliever used for around-the-clock treatment of moderate or severe pain.
 It should not be used to treat occasional pain.

 Oramorph SR sustained-release tablets should only be used by patients who have already been taking a narcotic pain medicine and are tolerant to its effects.
 Use of Oramorph SR sustained-release tablets by people who are not used to taking narcotic pain medicines may cause severe and sometimes fatal breathing problems.